SAP-samples/codejam-cap-llm/btp-setup-guide.md

 The SAP Business Technology Platform, short BTP, is the platform in which all these services live.
 BTP will help you manage service instances, entitlements, user profiles, rights, and complete development environments.
 BTP is a Platform as a Service (PaaS) running on top of a hyperscaler like Google Cloud Platform or Amazon Web Services and SAP's data centers.

 You can initialize a BTP account and, subsequently, a subaccount in different global regions.
 Choosing a region makes sense because you want the service instances used close to your location.
-In our case, where we are using the Free Tier instance of BTP, the region is crucial to the availability of functionalities.
-Free Tier is a perfect fit for what we want to do because it allows us to go from an exploration phase to production without changing the landscape or even the whole account.
-A simple upgrade is all we need.
-SAP AI Core is available in the Free Tier account, but the generative AI hub on SAP AI Core, which we need to access LLMs, is only available over the `extended` service plan.
+For this CodeJam, where you are using the Free Tier instance of BTP, the region is crucial to the availability of functionalities.
+Free Tier is a perfect fit for what you want to do because it allows us to go from an exploration phase to production without changing the landscape or even the whole account.
+A simple upgrade is all you need.
+SAP AI Core is available in the Free Tier account, but the generative AI hub on SAP AI Core, which you need to access LLMs, is only available over the `extended` service plan.
 For this CodeJam, SAP provides the extended service.

 Nothing described in this guide needs to be done by you as a CodeJam participant.
 We will provide you with a fully functioning environment, but this can be helpful if you want to replicate what you have learned at home.